If you use a clipboard manager app on Windows 10, updating to the Windows 10 October 2018 update may negate the need for it.

 First, make sure you’re on the October 2018 build by opening the run box, and typing

 Before you can view clipboard history on Windows 10, you need to first enable it.
 Open the Settings app and go to the System group of settings.
 Select the Clipboard tab, and turn on clipboard history.

-To view your clipboard history, tap the Win+V keyboard shortcut.
-A little panel will open that will list all items, images and text, that you copied to your clipboard.
+To view your clipboard history, tap Windows logo key +V. A little panel will open that will list all items, images, and text, that you copied to your clipboard.
 Scroll through it and click an item you want to paste again.